fishee82oo/tp/docs/UserGuide.md

 ```
 **You'll see:**
 ```
-Sorted all persons by name in ascending order
+Sorted all contacts by name in ascending order
 ```
 **In the contact list:**
   * Contacts are now alphabetically ordered A&rarr;Z by name